SoftUni-Internal/interactive-content/EN/01-Internet-Explained/03-Sending-And-Receiving-Information.md

 [slide hideTitle]

-# Travelling on the Packets in the Network
+# Travelling On the Packets in the Network

 The following image illustrates the "road" that a **packet** travels:

 [image assetsSrc="Java-Web-Introduction-To-The-Internet-2.png" /]

 [/slide]